 Brace yourself: The VFX of Game of Thrones and Highly Rated TV Series

-effects MTL will take place from June 10-11 this year in Montreal.
-Our VFX Supervisor Mahmoud Rahnama will be presenting about the visual effects created for high-end tv shows such as Game of Thrones, Marco Polo and Sleepy Hollow.
+effects MTL took place from June 10-11 this year in Montreal.
+Our VFX Supervisor Mahmoud Rahnama presented about the visual effects created for high-end TV shows such as Game of Thrones, Marco Polo and Sleepy Hollow.

-Our recruiting team will be there both days – come meet with us!
+Our recruiting team was also there for both days – did you meet with us?

 Congratulations to Rick Sander & Christoph Zollinger!